Chas McCormick Player Props: Astros vs. Rockies

 Rockies Pitching Rankings

-- The 7.3 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.
+- The pitching staff for the Rockies has a collective 7.3 K/9, the worst in the league.

-- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.65).
+- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.63).

-- Rockies pitchers combine to give up the most home runs in baseball (137 total, 1.5 per game).
+- The Rockies allow the most home runs in baseball (137 total, 1.4 per game).

-- The Rockies will look to Bird (2-1) in his second start of the season.
+- Gomber makes the start for the Rockies, his 20th of the season.
+He is 8-7 with a 6.19 ERA and 63 strikeouts through 96 2/3 innings pitched.

-- In his last appearance -- out of the bullpen on Sunday -- the righty threw two-thirds of an inning against the New York Yankees, allowing two earned runs while surrendering three hits.
+- The left-hander's last appearance was on Saturday against the New York Yankees, when he threw six innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.